Jon Macken: Preston North End

 Born in Blackley, Greater Manchester, Macken began his career at Manchester United and signed as a professional in 1996, but never played a first-team game for them and left on 22 July 1997 in a £250,000 move to Preston North End in 1997.

 He scored over 70 goals at Preston, twice winning the Player of the Year award.
 In 1999–2000, under David Moyes, 25 goals from Macken saw Preston win the Second Division title.

 Manchester City

 Following this success, Macken moved to fellow Division One side Manchester City in February 2002, for a fee of £5 million and was part of the team that ended the season winning promotion to the Premier League.
-He is most remembered at City for scoring the winner in the 4-3 comeback win against Tottenham in the 2003–04 FA Cup on 4 February.
+He is most remembered at City for scoring the winner in the 4–3 comeback win against Tottenham in the 2003–04 FA Cup on 4 February.
+He is also remembered for scoring the 2nd and decisive goal against Manchester United in the first ever Manchester Derby at the City of Manchester Stadium.
 However, he was severely hampered by a succession of injuries, and only made 27 league starts in over three years.
 This downturn in his career brought about a move away from Manchester and Macken joined Crystal Palace in the summer of 2005 for £1.1 million.